epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 Kill Your Darlings
 ------------------
-I the [previous post](https://epsilon537.github.io/boxlambda/latency-shakeup/) I mentioned that wishbone transactions across the crossbar have a relatively high latency (6 clock cycles).
-I got around that by I creating shortcuts from the CPU to CMEM and DMEM.
-I also added *wb_staller* transaction separators to stabilize the register access latency.
-The problem is, those are workarounds, band-aids, kludges.
+In the [previous post](https://epsilon537.github.io/boxlambda/latency-shakeup/), I mentioned that wishbone transactions across the crossbar have a high and variable latency (5-6 clock cycles).
+I got around that by creating shortcuts from the CPU to CMEM and DMEM and by adding transaction separators to stabilize the register access latency.
+The problem is, those are workarounds, kludges.
 They make the system more clunky and complicated.
-Time to step back and reconsider.
+It's time to step back and reconsider.

 The primary reason for having a crossbar-based interconnect in the BoxLambda SoC is the PicoRV DMA Controller.
-Without the DMA Controller, the Ibex CPU is essentially the only bus master on the SoC.
-The crossbar could be replaced with two simple MUX-based buses:
+Without the DMA Controller, the Ibex CPU is essentially the only bus master on the SoC and the crossbar can be replaced with two simple MUX-based buses:
-- an Instruction Bus for CPU instruction access.
+- An Instruction Bus for CPU instruction access.
-- a Data Bus access for CPU data access.
+- A Data Bus access for CPU data access.

 A wishbone MUX adds no latency while the wishbone crossbar combined with wb_staller adds 4 clock cycles of latency.

 [![CPU read word cycle count to a wishbone slave directly connected, through a mux, and through a crossbar.](../assets/read_word_direct_vs_mux_vs_crossbar.png)](../assets/read_word_direct_vs_mux_vs_crossbar.png)

-*CPU read word cycle count to directly connect slave, via mux, and via crossbar.*
+*CPU read word cycle count to directly connected slave, via MUX, and via crossbar.*

 In other words, the price of having a DMA Controller on the BoxLambda SoC is 4 clock cycles of additional transaction latency.
 This has to be balanced against the value provided by the DMA Controller: moving data around the chip with minimal CPU overhead.
 I think the price is too high.
 BoxLambda is supposed to be a simple, low-latency system.
-I prefer to have fast access from CPU to VRAM (for example) over having to rely on DMA transfers to get data into or out of VRAM.
+I prefer fast access from CPU to VRAM (for example) over having to rely on DMA transfers to get data into or out of VRAM.
 The PicoRV DMA Controller and the crossbar will have to go.

-It is unfortunate that I spent three months adding the PicoRV DMA Controller to the SoC, and another month or so to add the crossbar.
+I spent 3-4 months adding the PicoRV DMA Controller and crossbar to the SoC.
 I'll have to accept that as Sunk Cost.
-The decision to keep or cut a body of work should be base on the value it adds, not the amount of time to create it.
+The decision to keep or cut a body of work should be based on the value it adds, not the amount of time to create it.

 BoxLambda Simplified
 --------------------
-With the PicoRV DMA Controller removed and the crossbar replaced by an MUX-based Instruction and Data bus, the BoxLambda SoC looks like this:
+With the PicoRV DMA Controller removed and the crossbar replaced by a MUX-based Instruction and Data bus, the BoxLambda SoC looks like this:

 [![BoxLambda SoC with Dual Bus Block Diagram.](../assets/Arch_Diagram_dual_bus_DFX.png)](../assets/Arch_Diagram_dual_bus_DFX.png)

 *BoxLambda SoC with Dual Bus Block Diagram.*

-This is a very simple and straightforward architecture.
+This is a very straightforward architecture.
 A CPU with an instruction and a data port, each connected via their own bus to the slaves they need to be able to reach.
 The few slaves that have to be hooked up to both buses use a 2-to-1 wishbone arbiter to select between the two buses.
 In theory, the arbitration will introduce delays when there's concurrent access.
 In practice, the programmer will know when he's in such a situation and there will be no surprises (or maybe a little one.
 See the [Arbiters without Overhead](#arbiters-without-overhead-most-of-the-time) section below).

 Multiple Bus Masters, but not simultaneously
 ============================================
-OK, I bended the truth a little.
+OK, I bent the truth a little.
 Both buses still have multiple bus masters:
 - The Data Bus is connected to 3 bus masters: the CPU data port, VS0 (DFX Virtual Socket 0) port 1, and the Debug Module.
 - The Instruction Bus is connected to 2 bus masters: the CPU instruction port and VS0 port 0.